mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## Use social media with a dedicated browser profile

 One way I've found to curb my bad habits is to put obstacles in front of them.
 For example, I resist the temptation to eat junk food by not keeping any of it in my house.
-It doesn't completely protect me from poor eating because strong cravings can always drive me to the store, but 99% of the time, I choose to eat something healthier because it's already in my house.
+It doesn't completely protect me from poor eating because strong cravings can always drive me to the store, but 99% of the time, laziness prevents me from making the unhealthy choice.

 Free of obstacles, it's painfully easy for me to indulge in social media on my computer.
 I get bored, hit Ctrl+T to open a new tab, then visit Facebook, Twitter, or Reddit.